 What is Bitcoin?

-There is no single administrator, owner or regulator of the Bitcoin cryptocurrency and all transactions take place between users.
+There is no single administrator, owner or regulator of this cryptocurrency and all transactions take place between users.
 There are no middlemen or intermediaries, and this is why this currency can be used for a lot of purposes where you need to keep your identity anonymous, such as Bitcoin gambling, for example.
-Using Bitcoin for gambling easily bypasses territorial restrictions, making the cryptocurrency a particularly good option for certain countries.

 This person or these people designed Bitcoin and created the original reference implementation of it, which created the very first blockchain database.
 ‘Satoshi’ is estimated to own around $16.5 billion worth of Bitcoin.